Sunny Stories

 Date: July 1970

-Author (Roundtable): Hiroshi Takahashi, Osamu Hirao, Hiroshi Okazaki, Zenzo Sonoda, Kenji Higuchi, Motoo Harada, Akio Miyamoto, Kunitaka Furitani, Yasuhei Oguchi, Taizo Tateishi, Masahide Sano, Kenzaburo Ishikawa, Zo Doi, Kenichi Otani, Minoru Onda
+Authors (Roundtable): Hiroshi Takahashi, Osamu Hirao, Hiroshi Okazaki, Zenzo Sonoda, Kenji Higuchi, Motoo Harada, Akio Miyamoto, Kunitaka Furutani, Yasuhei Oguchi, Taizo Tateishi, Masahide Sano, Kenzaburo Ishikawa, Zo Doi, Kenichi Otani, Minoru Onda

 Magazine: We’ve introduced the new Sunny 1200 series previously in these pages.
-This road test focuses on the GL coupe, but we would like to start by asking Nissan’s Takahashi-san about the aims of development for the series as a whole.
+This road test focuses on the GL coupe, but first, could you tell us about the aims of development for the series as a whole?

 Nissan Sunny Excellent Coupe 1400GX (1971)